Turkish voters choose between Erdogan and Kilicdaroglu in presidential run-off - ExBulletin

 Earlier in the week, Erdogan received the endorsement of third-place candidate, nationalist politician Sinan Ogan, who won 5.2% of the vote and is no longer in the running.
 Meanwhile, a staunchly anti-migrant party that had backed Ogans’ candidacy announced that it would support Kilicdaroglu.

-A defeat for Kilicdaroglu would add to a long list of electoral defeats for Erdogan and pressure him to step down as party chairman.
+A defeat for Kilicdaroglu would add to a long list of electoral defeats for Erdogan and put pressure on him to step down as party chairman.

 The Erdogans AKP party and its allies retained the majority of seats in parliament after a legislative election also held on May 14.
 The legislative elections will not be repeated on Sunday.